 I have a family member who has BPD.
 What are the best therapy and/or medication options for borderline personality disorder, and does a ‘cure’ exist?

-Borderline Personality Disorder is a complex, long-standing pattern of interpersonal and emotional difficulties that affects approximately 1.6% of the population (cited by the National Institute of Mental Health).
+Borderline Personality Disorder is a complex, long-standing pattern of interpersonal and emotional difficulties that affects approximately 1.6% of the population (according to the National Institute of Mental Health).
 Friends and relatives of individuals with BPD often notice that these individuals show rapidly shifting emotions and a pattern of swinging from one extreme to another.

 Because it is a long-standing pattern, it is difficult to treat, and often requires long-term individual and/or structured group counseling.
 Some medications (such as those that treat anxiety or depression, or mood stabilizers that are typically prescribed for bipolar disorder) may be helpful for some individuals, depending on the presenting BPD symptoms, but there are no medications to treat BPD specifically.
 It can be an unpredictable and frustrating illness and typically requires therapeutic support when stress and symptoms increase.
 Trying to support a family member with BPD can be very draining as well.
 You may have experienced some of these typical BPD behaviors that are described on APA’s website: